src47/DeepLPnet/README.md

 * pip3 install --upgrade pip

-3) Make a virtual environment to install packages and activate
+3) Make a virtual environment to install packages and activate.
+Here we use venv but other environments such as conda will also work.

 * python3 -m venv env
 * source env/bin/activate